colelawrence/decipad/apps/docs/docs/built-in-formulas/formulas-for-numbers.md

 ## sum / total

-This function gives you the sum of all numbers in a list or a table column:
+This formula gives you the sum of all numbers in a list or a table column:

 ```deci live
 my_table = {